gunjan1909/react-stream-chatapp/README.md

 ### Get Started:

-1. clone the repository using : `git clone https://github.com/gunjan1909/react-stream-chatapp.git`
+1. Clone the repository using : `git clone https://github.com/gunjan1909/react-stream-chatapp.git`
 2. cd into the directory: `cd react-stream-chatapp`
 3. cd into the client and server separately for running the backend server and frontend client .
-4. run `npm install` in both folder separately to install the dependencies
+4. Run `npm install` in both folder separately to install the dependencies
-5. in server, create a .env file and add ur keys `PORT=3000 CLIENT_URL=http://localhost:5173 STREAM_API_KEY=YOUR_KEY STREAM_PRIVATE_API_KEY=YOUR_PRIV_KEY`
+5. In server, create a .env file and add ur keys `PORT=3000 CLIENT_URL=http://localhost:5173 STREAM_API_KEY=YOUR_KEY STREAM_PRIVATE_API_KEY=YOUR_PRIV_KEY`

-6. in client, create a .env file and add ur keys `VITE_SERVER_URL = http://[::1]:3000 VITE_STREAM_API_KEY=YOUR_KEY`
+6. In client, create a .env file and add ur keys `VITE_SERVER_URL = http://[::1]:3000 VITE_STREAM_API_KEY=YOUR_KEY`
-7. run both server and client using npm run dev command and start the application, server starts on port `3000` and vite react application starts on port `5173`
+7. Run both server and client using npm run dev command and start the application, server starts on port `3000` and vite react application starts on port `5173`

 ## Project Structure(for personal documentation):